Further Education and Training (FET) allowances

 Qualified adult dependant: If you are getting an Increase for a Qualified Adult for your spouse, civil partner or cohabitant as part of your social welfare payment, you can continue to get this while your adult dependant is participating on a FET course.
 Your adult dependant will not get a FET training allowance.
 However, they may qualify for travel and other allowances.
 Check with the course provider if these allowances are available with their course.

 Jobseeker's Allowance or Supplementary Welfare Allowance

-Since 1 January 2014, if you are a new participant aged 26 or over and getting Jobseeker's Allowance (JA) or Supplementary Welfare Allowance (SWA) you will have your payment suspended, but you will get a FET training allowance of the same amount.
+If you are aged 25 or over and getting Jobseeker's Allowance (JA) or Supplementary Welfare Allowance (SWA) you will have your payment suspended, but you will get an FET training allowance of the same amount.

 If your entitlement to Jobseeker's Allowance or Supplementary Welfare Allowance stops during the FET course, your FET training allowance will stop.